darin-costello/darin-costello.github.io/_posts/2018-04-25-sound-consensus.md

 {% endhighlight %}

+MisraGries worked the best as far as time and results, while SpaceSaving never finished.
+LossyCounting worked, but the results where nearly the same as MisraGries and it took twice as long.

 Results {#Results}
 ========

-MisraGries worked the best as far as time and results, while SpaceSaving never finished.
-LossyCounting worked, but the results where nearly the same as MisraGries and it took twice as long.
-For all trials, and all k-gram lengths, using all algorithms, the most commonly occurring pattern was the same note repeated.
-Where two notes repeated back and forth.
-Though not very exciting it makes sense as those patterns make up most harmony lines, and the system can't tell the difference between harmony and melody.
-I used a few heuristics to try and make things better, such as counting each k-gram only once per song or removing tracks which are highly repetitive, but each got the same results.
-All Final result data can be found [here][final-data].
+For all trials, and all k-gram lengths, using all algorithms, the most commonly occurring pattern was the same note repeated over and over again.
+The rest of the significant results consisted of two notes repeated back and forth.
+Though not very exciting it makes sense as those patterns make up most harmony lines, and the system couldn't tell the difference between harmony and melody.
+I used a few heuristics to try and make things better, such as counting each k-gram only once per song or removing tracks which were highly repetitive, but each time the results were nearly same.
+All final result data can be found [here][final-data].

-There where a few items with 'interesting' patterns but relatively low counts.
+There were some interesting patterns but they had relatively low counts.
 I've plotted a few on a staff below.

 ![p5]
 ![p6]